 A Distraction Free Environment

 One of the things that tend to kill off productivity the most is the inability of your workforce to focus on the job at hand.
 Working in a crowded office space means working in an environment full of distractions, which is something you need to deal with as soon as possible.
 One of the things you can do is try to keep your office space minimalistic and in this way remove most of these visual distractions out of sight.
-These ‘extra’ items can be sold, donated or even deposed in a local supercheap self storage like the one in Gold Coast until you can figure out what to do with them.

 As for the noise that working in the office brings, there are more than a few solutions to this problem, as well.
 First of all, you can try separating the working area from the breakroom and even move the watercooler into the hallway.
 In this way, people on the break won’t distract those who are still working.
 Next, you can encourage people to communicate with their colleagues across the room through an IM software.
 Finally, you could invest a bit towards buying silent peripherals and noise-canceling headphones.

 Incentivize Your Employees

 In the end, keep in mind that your company depends on the personal initiative of the individuals, which is why you should try to incentivize your employees as effectively as you can.
 This goes from measures such as handing out promotions, premiums and raises to commending people publically for a job well done.
 Another thing you should definitely keep in mind is that ‘customer is always right’ policy tends to turn your staff against you, same as the ‘employee of the month’ practice turns them on each other.
 If you are to create an office of the 21st century, you need to leave these relics of the past behind.